-South Central College is committed to complying with the Americans with Disabilities Act ("ADA") and the Minnesota Human Rights Act ("MHRA").
-To be eligible for an ADA accommodation, you must be 1) qualified to perform the essential functions of the position and 2) have a disability that substantially or materially limits a major life activity or function.
-The ADA Coordinator/Designee will review each request on an individualized case-by-case basis to determine whether or not an accommodation can be made.
+The State of Minnesota is committed to complying with the Americans with Disabilities Act ("ADA") and the Minnesota Human Rights Act ("MHRA").
+To be eligible for an ADA accommodation, you must be 1) qualified to perform the essential functions of your position and 2) have a disability that limits a major life activity or function.
+The ADA Coordinator/Designee will review each request on an Individualized case-by-case basis to determine whether or not an accommodation can be made.

-Employee/Applicant Name:

-Job Title:

-Work Location:

-Phone Number:
+Job Title: Phone Number:

-Data Privacy Statement: This information may be used by the agency human resources representative, ADA Coordinator or designee, or any other individual who is authorized by the agency to receive medical information for purposes of providing reasonable accommodations under the ADA and MHRA.
-This information is necessary to determine whether you have a disability as defined by the ADA or MHRA, and to determine whether any reasonable accommodation of this information is strictly voluntary; however, if you refuse to provide it, the agency may not have sufficient information to provide a reasonable accommodation.
+Data Privacy Statement: This information may be used by the Central Lakes College (CLC) human Data Privery Statement: This information may be used by the Central Lakes College (CLC) human resources representative, ADA Coordinator or designes, legal coursel, or any other Individual who is authorized by CLC to receive medical information for purposes of providing reasonable accommodations under the ADA and MHRA.
+This information is necessary to determine whether you have a disability as defined by the ADA or MHRA, and to determine whether any reasonable accommodation can be made.
+The provision of this information is strictly voluntary; however, if you refuse to provide it, Central Lakes College may refuse to provide a reasonable

-DO NOT PROVIDE ANY INFORMATION THAT IS NOT RELATED TO YOUR REQUEST FOR REASONABLE ACCOMMODATION.
-DO NOT PROVIDE COPIES OF MEDICAL RECORDS.

-- A. Questions to clarify accommodation requested. - 1.
-What specific accommodation are you requesting? - If you are not sure what accommodation is needed, do you have any suggestions about what options we can explore? - a.
-Answer yes or no: - b.
-If yes, please explain: - B. Questions to document the reason for the accommodation request (please attach additional pages if necessary). - If you are an employee, what, if any, job function are you having difficulty performing; or if you are an applicant, what portion of the application process are you having difficulty participating in?
+Questions to clarify accommodation requested:

+1. What specific accommodation are you requesting?

+- 2. If you are not sure what accommodation is needed, do you have any suggestions about what options we can explore.

+Questions to document the reason for the accommodation request:

+1. What, if any job function are you having difficulty performing?

+Brown of Micrograps - Control Lobes College 9

-Page 1 of 2
+odotlon Request Form, Page 2

-Rev. 4/2019

-- 2. What, if any, employment benefits are you having difficulty accessing? - 3.
-What limitation, as result of your physical or mental impairment, is interfering with your ability to perform the functions of your job, access an employment benefit, or participate in the application process? - 4.
-If you are requesting a specific accommodation, how will that accommodation be effective in allowing you to perform the functions of your job, access an employment benefit, or participate in the application process?
+2. What, if any employment benefit are you having difficulty accessing?

+4. If you are requesting a specific accommodation, how will that accommodation be effective in allowing you to perform the functions of your job?

-Information Pertaining to Medical Documentation: In the context of assessing an accommodation request, medical documentation may be needed to determine if the employee/applicant has a disability covered by the ADA and to assist in identifying an effective accommodation.
-The ADA Coordinator or designee in each agency is tasked with collecting necessary medical documentation.
-In the event that medical documentation is needed, the employee/applicant will be provided with the appropriate forms to submit to their medical provider.
-The employee/applicant has the responsibility to ensure that the requested information is returned to the ADA Coordinator or designee in a timely manner.
+Information Pertaining to Medical Documentation:

+In the context of assessing an accommodation request, medical documentation may be needed to determine if the employee has a disability covered by the ADA and to assist in identifying an

+The ADA Coordinator or designee in each college is tasked with collecting necessary medical documentation.
+In the event that medical documentation is needed, the employee will be provided with the appropriate forms to submit to their medical provider.
+The employee has the responsibility to ensure that the medical provider follows through on requests for medical

-This form does not cover, and the information to be disclosed should not contain, genetic information.
-"Genetic Information" includes: information about an individual's genetic tests; information about genetic tests of an individual's family members; information about the manifestation of a disease or disorder in an individual's family members (family medical history); an individual's request for, or receipt of, genetic services, or the participation in clinical research that includes genetic services by the individual or a family member of the individual; and genetic information of a fetus carried by an individual or by a pregnant woman who is a family member of the individual and the genetic information of any embryo legally held by the individual or family member using an assisted reproductive technology.
+This enthorization does not cover, and the information to be disclosed should not contain, genetic information.
+"Genetic information" includes: Information about an individual's genetic rests; information about genetic tests of an individual's family members; information about the monification of a disease or disorder in an individual's family members (family rescitability); an individual's request for, or recipic of, genetic services, or the participation in clinical resourch that includes genetic services by the individual or se family nember of the individual genetic information of a fetus carried by an individual or by a pregnant woman who is a family member of the individual or but the genetic information of any expensive participation in clinical resourch that including an advantage of the individual or by a pregnant woman who is a family member of the individual or but genetic information of any embrye legally held by the individual or family member that is a family member of the individual or but genetic information of any embrye legally held by the individual or family member using an assisted reproductive technology.

-Employee/Applicant Signature:
+Employee/Applicant Signature: Date: FE THE THIRD SECTION IN